Using statistics, you can count entities across the simulation and per time instant.

-Use the #d or #a output signal from a block to learn how many entities have departed (or arrived at) the block.
+Use the d or a output from a block to learn how many entities have departed (or arrived at) the block.
 The output signal also indicates when departures occurred.
 This method of counting is cumulative throughout the simulation.
-These examples use the #d output signal to count departures:

 Suppose you want to visualize entity departures from a particular block, and you want to reset (that is, restart) the counter at each time instant.
 Visualizing departures per time instant can help you:

 Detect simultaneous departures

 Compare the number of simultaneous departures at different time instants

 Visualize the departure times while keeping the plot axis manageable

 For an example of counting simultaneous departures from a server, see Count Simultaneous Departures from a Server.